 Sydney earned her bachelor’s degrees in Neuroscience, Physiology & Behavior and Music Performance from the University of California, Davis, where she studied under Jonathan Nadel.
 During her studies, she was actively involved in the University Chorus, conducted by Jeffrey Thomas, and student-run, co-ed a cappella group, The Liquid Hotplates.
 Sydney played the role of Marcellina in Mozart’s Le Nozze di Figaro in 2015 under the direction of Zoila Muñoz, and she played the role of Dido in Purcell’s Dido and Aeneas in 2016 with the UC Davis Baroque Ensemble.
 Sydney gave two recitals at the ends of her junior and senior years at UC Davis.
 In 2016, she was awarded the Faculty Award for “Outstanding Accomplishment in Musical Performance.”

 Sydney joined the chorus of Opera Santa Barbara (OSB) for their production of Jules Massenet’s Manon in November 2017.
 She returned to the OSB chorus for La Boheme and Eugene Onegin in the 2018-2019 season.
 Sydney was a member of the Santa Barbara Choral Society, a semi-professional group, for its 70th season in 2018.
-She is a current member of the Santa Barbara Jazz Collective.
+She was an active member of the Santa Barbara Jazz Collective from 2017 to 2019.